Carlo Inverardi-Ferri

 Information

-Over the years, his work has appeared in international journals, including Economic Geography, Progress in Human Geography and Transactions of the Institute of British Geographers.
+Over the years, his work has appeared in international journals, including Economic Geography, Progress in Human Geography, and Transactions of the Institute of British Geographers.

 Main publications